tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 ## Requirements and Setup

+The setup instructions are Linux specific.
 Python 3 is required.
 You can use the following commands to install it.

 ```bash
 sudo apt-get update